Adidas sees boost to sales from World Cup

 Nike is supplying teams from 10 countries, including the Brazilian hosts, at the World Cup.

 "Football is the DNA of our company.
-We want to clearly show that we are number one in soccer," Hainer said, adding Adidas expected to sell significantly more balls than at the last World Cup in South Africa four years ago and about as many shirts.
+We want to clearly show that we are number one in football," Hainer said, adding Adidas expected to sell significantly more balls than at the last World Cup in South Africa four years ago and about as many shirts.
 Continued...